kakarlahimabindu/64-bit-signed-MAC/README.md

 First stage contains 18 pp's addition.The results of this stage are given to next stage of 14 pp's addition using pipeline.

+Ripple carry adder is used to add the last pp with previous stage carry's and sums(to get the final multipiled output).

+**pipelining for stage 2 results:**
+The multiplied output from ripple carry adder has been pipelined.
+## Stage 3-Ripple carry adder for accumulator
+The pipelined result from stage 2 is given to ripple carry adder to accumulate with previous results.